 Remember when cutting the cord, and streaming, was a great way to slash that cable bill?

-Jennifer Taylor lives in Norwood.
-Like so many of us, she said her streaming bill is now out of control.
+Jennifer Taylor says her streaming bill is now out of control.

 “It keeps getting more and more expensive,” she said, “paying for Netflix, Hulu, Disney+, and having cable, so it’s really expensive now.”